christianalfoni/impact/docs/index.md

     details: Use Impacts reactive model to manage state.
 Use Reacts reconciliation model to manage UI.
   - title: Performant and predictable
     details: Reactive primitives of signal, derived and effect, combined with inferred observation in components.
-  - title: Rigid, but loose
+  - title: Untangle your state management
-    details: Rigid and coupled application with loose and decoupled components.
+    details: Build your application with Impact and derive a UI from it using React.
 codeCaption: Example
 horizontalPlayground: true
 code: |